Captain America: The Winter Soldier: Development

-In April 2011, prior to the release of Captain America: The First Avenger in theaters, screenwriters Christopher Markus & Stephen McFeely announced that they were hired by Marvel Studios to begin work on the film's sequel.
+In April 2011, prior to the release of the Marvel Cinematic Universe (MCU) film Captain America: The First Avenger in theaters that July, screenwriters Christopher Markus & Stephen McFeely announced that they were hired by Marvel Studios to begin work on the film's sequel.
 In September 2011, Chris Evans, who portrayed Steve Rogers / Captain America in The First Avengers, said that a sequel might not be released until 2014.
-In January 2012, Neal McDonough, who played Dum Dum Dugan in The First Avenger, mentioned that a sequel would likely be filmed after the completion of Thor: The Dark World (2013), meaning sometime in 2012.
+In January 2012, Neal McDonough, who played Dum Dum Dugan in The First Avenger, mentioned that a sequel would likely be filmed after the completion of the MCU film Thor: The Dark World (2013), meaning sometime in 2012.
 By March 2012, Marvel whittled down the list of possible directors to three candidates: George Nolfi, F. Gary Gray, and the Russo brothers.

 The following month, Gary Gray withdrew his name from consideration, choosing instead to direct the N.W.A biographical film Straight Outta Compton (2015).
 The Russos were under consideration to direct the film due to their Community (2009–2015) episode "For a Few Paintballs More", which spoofed Marvel Studios president Kevin Feige's love for the Star Wars franchise.
 The Russos weren't allowed to read the screenplay until their first meeting with Marvel, and the project consumed all of their time over the following two months, as they proceeded with storyboards, rewriting scenes, and creating an animatic to show what they intended to do both tonally and textually.
 Their efforts paid off and led to their hiring; Anthony Russo had told his wife Ann that if he wasn't selected for the job, he would rethink his career.

 Walt Disney Studios announced intentions to release The First Avenger sequel on April 4, 2014.
 Disney said, "The second installment will pick-up where ...
 The Avengers (2012) leaves off, as Steve Rogers continues his affiliation with Nick Fury and S.H.I.E.L.D. and struggles to embrace his role in the modern world".
 Markus later elaborated, "I think S.H.I.E.L.D. is the water [Rogers is] swimming in.
 It's definitely a Captain America movie.
 You know, if the first movie was a movie about the US Army, then this is a movie about S.H.I.E.L.D...
 You will learn about S.H.I.E.L.D.
 You will learn about where it came from and where it's going and some of the cool things they have".